 Let me be completely honest upfront – if you’re on a budget and want to buy a car amp, you’re going to have to live with some compromises.

-For years car amp manufacturers sold their products with outrageously large power ratings on the box – in some cases these are simply unbelievable for a small car amp.
+For years some car amp manufacturers have sold their products with outrageously large power ratings on the box.
+Sometimes these have been simply unbelievable for a budget car amp.
 For example, hardly anyone would believe that an amp that measures about 12″ x 12″ in size could produce around 1000 watts of power, right?

 Realistic power ratings use the “RMS” label, which is an electrical engineering term to represent “root mean square”, a mathematical way of expressing the actual, useable power that an amplifier can produce continuously.

 Think of it like the example of a modest-sized car with a speedometer that goes up to 200 MPH.
 Can most average cars really drive that fast?
 No way!